 Customers can also exchange their Purple mattresses.
 The remainder of the initial 100-night trial period or a 30-night trial (whichever is longer) will apply to the replacement mattress.

 Mattresses purchased from stores may have different trial and return policies.

 A warranty is a policy that protects customers against qualifying defects.
 Each policy is different, but most mattress companies include at least some warranty coverage free of charge when you purchase a mattress.

 Because policies vary in their terms and conditions, we recommend that every mattress shopper looks over the warranty policy before placing their purchase.
 The length of the warranty, the covered defects, the remedies for warranty claims, and the customer’s rights and responsibilities may be particularly important to familiarize yourself with since they may come into play if your mattress is defective.

-Saatva offers a 12-year warranty for the Saatva Youth, a 15-year warranty for the Saatva Classic and Saatva Latex Hybrid, and a 20-year warranty for the Saatva HD.
-All of these warranties cover defects in materials and workmanship.
+All Saatva mattresses come with lifetime warranties that cover defects in materials and workmanship.
 The Saatva Classic, Saatva Latex Hybrid, and Saatva Youth warranties cover body impressions of 1 inch or deeper, and the Saatva HD warranty covers impressions of 1.5 inches or deeper.

 For the first two years of the warranty period, Saatva will replace mattresses with qualifying defects at no charge to the customer.
-For the remainder of the warranty, Saatva will repair and re-cover mattresses it deems defective and the customer pays a $99 transportation fee each way.
+For the remainder of the warranty, Saatva will repair and re-cover mattresses it deems defective and the customer pays a $149 transportation fee.